Opinion: Donald Trump could well win this battle | DW | 28.08.2020

 Read more: Opinion: Biden isn't Trump — but that's not enough

 The party conventions have highlighted further just how divided the US is and just how destructive the deceptive politics of the Trump administration have been in the past few years.
-Now the fiercest phase of the election campaign is beginning.
+Now the fiercest phase of the election fight is beginning.
 A battle like never before: where facts play no role.
-Where, instead of a generally shared understanding of reality, there is a man who holds a large part of the country in his grip with his version of a casting show.
+Where, instead of a generally shared understanding of reality, there is a man who holds a large part of the country in his grip with his reality show.

 The Democrats are far from having an answer to this.
-On the contrary, they play into the hands of the enemies of democracy because they have not succeeded in nurturing a new era of politicians from outside of the Washington elite.
+On the contrary, they play into the hands of the enemies of democracy because they have not succeeded in nuturing a new era of politicians, who are not an integral part of the Washington elite.
 That is evidence enough for many US voters that the current system is broken and only concerned with self-preservation.

-In the next few weeks, we'll be able to observe how democratic forces gather themselves together and whether the remaining systems of checks and balances is able to regain the ability to differentiate between fact and fiction.
-You really have to worry about this country in the light of these party conventions and the reactions to them.
+In the next few weeks, we'll be able to observe how democratic forces rise up and the existing systems of checks and balances attempt to regain the definatory power over facts.
+You really have to worry about this country in the light of these party conventions and the reations to them.
 What would the potential reelection of a populist mean for other democracies?
-Would it be a bellwether for a global trend?
+Would it be a bellweather for a global trend?

-We live in times in which it is increasingly difficult for societies to agree on a mutually experienced reality.
-The US is becoming more and more like a reality TV show, trying to give its participants — its citizens — the feeling that they are the heroes.
+We live in times in which it is increasingly difficult for societies to agree on a mutual lived reality.
+The US is becoming more and morelike a reality TV show, trying to give its participants, its citizens, the feeling that they are the heroes.
 Even if that has nothing to do with reality.